zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 It covers all variants of versions that can be released:

+* Releasing the master branch as a new major version (M+1.0.0)
-* Releasing the master branch as a new major or minor version (M+1.0.0 or M.N+1.0)
+* Releasing the master branch as a new minor version (M.N+1.0)
 * Releasing a stable branch as a new update version (M.N.U+1)

-This description assumes that you are authorized to push to the upstream repo at https://github.com/zhmcclient/zhmc-ansible-modules and that the upstream repo has the remote name ``origin`` in your local clone.
+This description assumes that you are authorized to push to the remote repo at https://github.com/zhmcclient/zhmc-ansible-modules and that the remote repo has the remote name ``origin`` in your local clone.

 1. Switch to your work directory of your local clone of the zhmc-ansible-modules Git repo and perform the following steps in that directory.

-2. Set shell variables for the version and branch to be released:
+2. Set shell variables for the version and branch that is being released:

-    * ``MNU`` - Full version number M.N.U this release should have
+    * ``MNU`` - Full version M.N.U that is being released
-    * ``MN`` - Major and minor version numbers M.N of that full version
+    * ``MN`` - Major and minor version M.N of that full version
-    * ``BRANCH`` - Name of the branch to be released
+    * ``BRANCH`` - Name of the branch that is being released

     When releasing the master branch (e.g. as version ``1.0.0``):